BEX-Express/BEX-API/source/index.html.md

 An example could be:

 * HTTP status code: `200 OK`
-* API response body: `"ex": "Account number is not registered for transactions with this token."`
+* API response: `"ex": "Account number is not registered for transactions with this token."`

+![200 OK with error ex:](200OK-response-with-ex-error.jpg)

+_Above, note the 200 OK status whilst receiving an error ex: response_

 In instances where there is a technical breakdown in the processing of the API request, such as querying the wrong endpoint address, you will receive the appropriate http status code such as a `404 error`.

-![200 OK with error ex:](200OK-response-with-ex-error.jpg)

 # Parameters

-Almost all endpoints accept optional parameters which can be passed as a HTTP query string parameter, e.g. GET /getcustomquicktracking_V3?ref=invoices
+Almost all endpoints accept optional parameters which can be passed as a HTTP query string parameter, e.g. `GET /getcustomquicktracking_V3?ref=invoices`
 Parameters containing special characters that are passed in a URL request must have their data url encoded.

 All parameters are documented along each endpoint.